 For the past many years, I have struggled with an eating disorder.
 Searching for a therapist, I have called several locations.
-Each time, they assumed, because of my voice that I was a man and would want to be a part of their men’s services.
-When I corrected and explained that I am not a man, they assumed I was a woman and would want treatment with other women.
+Each time, they assumed that because of my voice I was a man and would want to be a part of their men’s services.
+When I corrected and explained that I’m not a man, they assumed I was a woman and would want treatment with other women.

 My options always remained limited to my gender.
-As my gender is neither male/man or female/woman, I felt myself lost as to how I could find care and help myself in ways that did not simultaneously erase my gender, especially as my experience as a gendered person affects my experience with an eating disorder.
+As my gender is neither male nor female, I felt myself lost as to how I could find care and help myself in ways that did not simultaneously erase my gender, especially as my experience as a gendered person affects my experience with an eating disorder.

-And I am not alone in this.
-Everyday Feminism has shared an article before about the disproportionate rate at which trans people experience eating disorders and the multitude of barriers that exist to seeking treatment.
-Here are four more ways to begin thinking of eating disorders in relation to trans people, primarily nonbinary trans people, and to work towards a degendering of these services, understandings, and institutions.
+I am not alone in this struggle.
+There’s a disproportionate rate at which trans people experience eating disorders and face a multitude of barriers to seeking treatment.
+Here are four ways to begin thinking of eating disorders in relation to trans people, primarily non-binary trans people, and to work towards degendering these services and institutions.

-Growing up in rural Utah, I assumed that since I wasn’t a boy, I must be a woman, as I didn’t have access to the multitude of webpages and resources that now exist about nonbinary genders.
-In finding myself in femininity that was attached to cis women, I learned that I had to be thin, small framed, and dainty in order to truly be that which I saw myself as.
-To be the tall kid with broad shoulders who was medically diagnosed with obesity at the time (which is inherently problematic in and of itself) meant that I would never match up to the femme in my cis women friends.
+Growing up in rural Utah, I assumed that since I wasn’t a boy, I must be a woman, as I didn’t have access to the multitude of webpages and resources that now exist about non-binary genders.
+When navigating femininity attached to cis women, I learned I had to be thin, small-framed, and dainty in order to truly be that which I saw myself as.
+To be the tall kid with broad shoulders who was medically diagnosed with obesity (which is inherently problematic in and of itself) meant I would never match up to the expected femininity among my cis female friends.

-Of course, this is just my experience.
-However, a quick search on the web pops up multiple stories of being nonbinary and having an eating disorder and the differing reality that nonbinary folks experience in the development of one, as well as recovery from it (like here).
-Nonbinary identities and realities challenge the idea of what it means to be masculine and/or feminine, in finding bits of both or neither that feel like their own femme or masc or androgyny or something else entirely.
-In doing so, nonbinary folks often experience gendered violence from multiple directions depending on how they are perceived and read on any given day.
-And as eating disorders are a symptom of gendered violence, nonbinary people experiencing multiple forms of gendered violence requires different conversations, recovery processes, and understandings than the gender binary allows.
+Non-binary identities challenge the idea of what it means to be masculine and/or feminine by embodying bits of both or neither.
+In doing so, nonbinary folks often experience gendered violence from multiple directions depending on how they’re perceived and read on a given day.
+And as eating disorders are a symptom of gendered violence, non-binary people experiencing multiple forms of gendered violence require different conversations, recovery processes, and understandings than the gender binary allows.

 Trans people are rarely seen as desirable, even amongst themselves.
 A trans person often only becomes desirable to cis people when they “pass” as a cis person themself.
-For some binary and nonbinary people, there is no desire to pass, beyond the necessary need to do so at times to survive.
+For some binary and non-binary people, there is no desire to pass beyond the necessary needed at times to survive.
 Additionally, many trans folks simply cannot “pass” due to systemic barriers that prevent them from accessing surgeries that would allow them to look as they desire.

-This inability or lack of desire to pass as cis challenges cisnormative ideas of what it means to beautiful.
+This inability — or lack of desire — to pass as cis challenges cisnormative ideas of what it means to beautiful.
 But challenging what beauty means has never been an easy task.
-I can’t count the number of times I’ve been called a “monster,” an “it,” ugly, etc. I can, however, count the number of times I have been seen as desirable.
+I can’t count the number of times I’ve been called a “monster,” an “it,” ugly, and so on.
+I can, however, count the number of times I have been seen as desirable.
 More often than not, those times were when my body weight was lower, as my femme was given more validity in those moments.

 I think it’s easy to say that people like that aren’t worth our time or that we deserve better or that we find ourselves desirable and that’s enough.
 But reality doesn’t match that.
 It’s hard to feel undesirable.
 And often times, that feeling of being undesirable becomes the way in which we perceive ourselves.
 Being trans doesn’t mean that I inherently dislike my body, but it does mean that others have worked to make me hate it.

-The monolithic trans narrative that we are told is that trans people are born in the wrong body and that they hate the body that they were trapped in.
-This narrative often erases the countless experiences of binary and nonbinary trans folks who never felt like they were born in the wrong body.
+The monolithic trans narrative that we are told is that trans people are born in the wrong bodies and they hate the bodies they’ve been trapped in.
+This narrative often erases the countless experiences of binary and non-binary trans folks who never felt like they were born in the wrong body.
 Because this narrative is too often told, people, including doctors, come to believe it as truth for all trans people.

 I went to the doctor once hoping that she could help me manage my anxiety.
-In the visit she found out that I was trans and that I also had an eating disorder.
-She assumed that I hated my body because I was trans and not because of the eating disorder and mentioned that I should begin seeing a therapist so I could navigate and figure out my identity and its relation to my body.
+In the visit she found out I was trans and that I also had an eating disorder.
+She assumed I hated my body because I was trans and not because of the eating disorder, subsequently mentioning that I should begin seeing a therapist so I could navigate and figure out my identity and its relation to my body.
 She tried to explain to me all the possibilities of surgeries and hormones and ways in which I could alter my body in order to love it.
-At the time, I worked at an LGBT Resource Center and had already been doing community organizing work in which I had learned all the things she had said that she assumed I couldn’t possibly know.
+At the time, I worked at an LGBT resource center and had already been doing community organizing work that gave me knowledge of all the things she assumed I couldn’t possibly know.
 But more importantly, she glossed over my explanation of hating my body and the fat on it that I saw/see as undesirable, and instead moved on to my “lack” of breasts and a vagina as the explanation.

 Access to therapy needs to reflect this.
-It is not enough to have therapists that help with recovering from an eating disorder and other therapists that help trans folks navigate transphobia, gender dysphoria, etc. We need to have therapists that are able to acknowledge and validate the multitude of (a)gendered experiences an individual may have had that led to an eating disorder without assuming false causes.
+It is not enough to have some therapists who help with recovering from an eating disorder and other therapists who help trans folks navigate transphobia and gender dysphoria.
+We need to have therapists who are able to acknowledge and validate the multitude of (a)gendered experiences an individual may have had that led to an eating disorder without assuming false causes.

 None of this is to say that eating disorder professionals need to ignore gender dysphoria.
-On the contrary, they need to remember it and think of it in the ways they seek to help folks who are currently struggling.
+On the contrary, they need to remember it as they seek to help folks who are currently struggling.
 For people with gender dysphoria who cannot gain access to gender confirmation surgery, learning to love their body as it is can be nearly impossible.
 The goal of eating disorder treatment needs to push beyond telling people there is nothing wrong with their bodies or that they merely need to love it as it is.
 Instead, the question that should be asked is, “How do we get to a place of loving ourselves while allowing room for us to want some things to change in ways that are safe for our bodies?”

-In most social justice conversations, there is an assumed perpetrator and victim.
+In most social justice conversations, there is an assumed perpetrator and victim of oppression.
 Cis people are the perpetrators of cissexism and trans people the victims.
 People with eating disorders are the victims to people who perpetuate transphobia, misogyny, racism, you name it.
 Women are the victims and men the perpetrators.

-It’s important that we create processes of recovery from eating disorders that not only allow us to navigate a safer relationship with our bodies, but which also challenge us to question what accountability looks like from us for our own interpersonal and systemic enactments of fatphobia.
+It’s important that we create processes of recovery from eating disorders that not only allow us to navigate a safer relationship with our bodies, but which also challenge us to question what accountability looks like for our own interpersonal and systemic enactments of fatphobia.
 To be honest, I’m not sure what that accountability is.
-At this point, it means recognizing my perpetuation of fatphobia, working from there to do, and remembering who paid the cost of me enacting fatphobia.
+At this point, it means recognizing my perpetuation of fatphobia and remembering who paid the cost of my enactment of it.

 What I am asking for is not for us to begin catering to a small population that needs to have these conversations.
-Rather, it is well past time that society, and everything/one within it, begins to recognize that the ways in which we have viewed gender and eating disorders have thus far been unable to hold all of the messiness that is oppression and humanity.
+Rather, it is well past time that society begins to recognize how the ways in which we’ve viewed gender and eating disorders have thus far been unable to hold all of the messiness that is humanity.
 I hope we can move the conversation forward together.

-**If you are currently looking for resources that reflect trans and nonbinary identities, check out Trans Folx Fighting Eating Disorders.
+**If you are currently looking for resources that reflect trans folks, including non-binary people, check out Trans Folx Fighting Eating Disorders.

 Alithia is a mentally ill, queer blobfish femme from rural Utah currently residing in Atlanta.
 Pronouns: they/them/theirs.